ChrisAdan/fhir/README.md

 This project will consume sample FHIR patient data from a public API to store raw Vitals, Labs, Patient Data, and Historical Trends.
 The pipeline will clean, map, and build eCART-like Machine Learning training and testing data, and a Logistic Regression model will be built to predict patient deterioration risks.

+Raw FHIR data is stored temporarily in scripts/data/raw_json during extraction, organized by Resource Type.
+This directory is excluded from version control, regenerate using scripts/extract_fhir.py.

 [Find me on Linkedin](https://www.linkedin.com/in/chrisadan/)

 ## Acknowledgements